Last updated March 2021

-Note: Some of the source links link to long pages filled with state laws and legalese.
+Note: Some of the source links take you to long pages filled with state laws and legalese.
 If this is the case, search for “computer,” “computing,” or “software” to find the pertinent part of the state code.

-Arkansas – SaaS is tax exempt in Arkansas.
+Arkansas – SaaS is non-taxable in Arkansas.
 Both software delivered electronically is not considered taxable, and “the use of prewritten computer software in providing software programming services does not cause the programming services to become taxable unless tangible personal property is provided to the customer.”
 (Source)

-Indiana – SaaS is taxable in Indiana.
-(Source) However, be sure to reference the letter of the law.
+Indiana – SaaS is considered non-taxable in Indiana.
 A letter ruling from November 2016 said, “Cloud computing fees, remote storage fees, and data transfer fees were not subject to Indiana sales tax because the fees were paid for services and not for tangible personal property, specified digital products, prewritten computer software, or telecommunication services.”
 (Source)

-If you need to charge sales tax on a SaaS product in your online store, TaxJar’s SmartCalcs sales tax API takes all of these state laws into account and makes you job simple.
+If you need to charge sales tax on a SaaS product in your online store, the TaxJar API takes all of these state laws into account and makes your job simple.

 To learn more about how sales tax affects your SaaS business and guide you through the steps to compliance, here’s a checklist specifically created for SaaS businesses to help you understand the complexities around SaaS sales tax.
 To learn more about TaxJar and get started automating your sales tax compliance, visit TaxJar.com/industry/saas.